UMAprotocol/launch-lsp/README.md

 ## Run the deployment script

 For each financial product library below, a description and example deployment script have been created to be used as a reference.
-Before running the deployment script command, you should customize the parameters to your needs. `YOUR_NODE_URL` should be filled in with a url for the network that you wish to deploy to.
+Before running the deployment script command, you should customize the parameters to your needs. `YOUR_NODE_URL` should be filled in with a node url for the network that you wish to deploy to.

 ## Customize your deployment parameters